vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

 [ Add function ][ Dynamic Text (Pro) ] When you set a link URL in the custom field display, you can now specify the link text.
+[ Bug Fix ][ Flow ] Fixed issue where block selection outline was not visible.
+The arrow indicator for flow blocks is now rendered via HTML instead of CSS to avoid conflicts with core styles.

 = 1.99.0 =
 [ Add function ][ Dynamic Text (Pro) ] Add "Post Slug" as a display element